celery/celery/CONTRIBUTING.rst

     git pull --rebase upstream master

-With this option you don't clutter the history with merging commit notes.
+With this option, you don't clutter the history with merging commit notes.
 See `Rebasing merge commits in git`_.
-If you want to learn more about rebasing see the `Rebase`_ section in the GitHub guides.
+If you want to learn more about rebasing, see the `Rebase`_ section in the GitHub guides.

 If you need to work on a different branch than the one git calls ``master``, you can